Venom (band): Reunion and new releases (1995–present)

+Venom's sixteenth studio album, and their first in eight years, Into Oblivion was released on 1 May 2026.
+The album's lead single "Lay Down Your Soul" was released on 5 March 2026.

+Venom Inc.

 In April 2015, in anticipation of a date of M-pire of Evil (band of Mantas and Demolition Man) at the Keep It True Festival in Germany, the organisers of the festival asked Mantas and Demolition Man if they could play the songs of Venom with Abaddon.
 Mantas had not talked to Abaddon since 1998.
 After thinking a bit, the two former Venom members played along with Abaddon without having done any rehearsals for the show.
 At this point, the three brought together the Venom line-up of 1988–1992 under the name of Venom Inc. for the sake of the fans (instead of the name "Iron & Steel", that was initially conceived by the members themselves).
 Abaddon was eventually replaced in 2018.
 The group has released two studio albums.

 Artistry

 Musical style and influences

 Venom were one of the first incarnations of extreme metal, influencing many thrash metal, black metal, death metal, and other extreme metal bands.
 They are considered one of the premier influences on black metal, and their 1982 album Black Metal gave the genre its name.
 Venom's exact genre has been a topic of debate.
 They have been labelled various genres by the press, most prominently thrash and speed metal.
 Cronos insists on calling it black metal, without passing judgment on the genre that later would flourish in Norway: